huuaho/umg-headless/docs/codebase/apps/umg/app/school-registration/README.md

 ```

 ## Entry points
-- Route: `/school-registration` — reached from a secondary "Apply as a school" link on `/how-to-enter`.
+- Route: `/school-registration` — reached from a secondary "Apply as a school" link on `/how-to-enter` (itself currently 404).
 - Flow: AuthForm (reused, no school-specific auth) → `ApplicationsCart` (create/edit/delete applications one at a time via `SchoolApplicationForm`) → once one or more are submitted, "Pay $Z total (N students)" → one Stripe Checkout Session → webhook credits every covered application from that single event → cart polls and reflects `paid`.
 - `application/?id=<n>` is not linked externally — only reached via the cart's own edit/view/add-another actions.